RebelGuy/chat-mate/projects/server/readme.md

 Run `yarn auth:youtube:<local|debug|release>` and log in using the streaming account, or a moderator account.
 The access token will automatically be stored in the database (`youtube_auth` table) against the channel ID.

 ### Twitch
 Enure you create an application on the [Twitch Developer Console](https://dev.twitch.tv/console/apps).
 Note down the application ID and secret and set the relevant environment variables.
 These will not change in the future.
-There should be a separate application for the `release`, `debug`, and `local` environments.
+There should be a separate application for the `release`, `debug`, and `local` environments [note: at the moment, `debug` and `local` share the same application].

 For the initial authentication, you will need to start the Electron app via `yarn auth:twitch:<local|debug|release>` and sign in manually with the relevant ChatMate account.
 The access token and refresh token will automatically be stored in the database (`twitch_auth` table) and retrieved/updated automatically thereon.

 Important: The application scope is hardcoded in `TwurpleAuthProvider.ts` at the moment.
 Making any changes to the scope will require that you repeat the authentication process described above.

+At the moment, the Twitch auth script is broken because Twitch rejects Electron as a valid browser.
+An alternative way of refreshing the Twitch Application authentication is via the `/admin/twitch` page on Studio.

 ## Logging